 Estrogen helps tell the uterine lining to thicken for pregnancy throughout the cycle.

-During the luteal phase, the ruptured follicle (or the corpus luteum) secretes progesterone, which is a hormone that prepares your body for pregnancy.
+During the luteal phase, the remnants of the ruptured follicle (aka the corpus luteum) secretes progesterone, which is a hormone that prepares your body for pregnancy.
 It helps thicken the uterine lining and makes the uterus a comfortable home for the developing baby.

-Let us explore the role of the pregnancy hormone during this particular phase of your cycle
+Let us explore the role of this hormone during this particular phase of your cycle.

 Progesterone is tightly linked with the luteal phase.
 So much so that some practitioners use the terms “progesterone deficiency” and “luteal phase defect” interchangeably.